Hamilton Khaki Field King Auto Review

 Hamilton have a proud history of making high quality watches at affordable prices.
 Yes, I know, so do many other brands.
 But not many of them can claim to be “Swiss Made”.

 Hamilton was originally a fully USA produced and owned watch company, but slowly started putting their foot on Swiss soil in the late 60s.
 They are now fully owned and operated as a subsidiary of Swatch.

 Despite this change of ownership, Hamilton has maintained their unique style and class and has carved out a niche in the watch market that is obvious when you see any of their watches.

 The Hamilton Khaki is a worthy part of this heritage and a watch I thought was worth taking a closer look at today.

 The Hamilton Khaki King Features

 The Hamilton Khaki Field collection dates back to 1910 when they were supplying the military and you can still see that history on the watch today.
-The military time on the dial along with a super robust construction and longevity are hallmarks of the brand.
-And the specs of this watch in many ways only hammer home that point:
+The military time displayed on the inside of the dial, along with a super robust construction and longevity, are hallmarks of the brand.
+And the specs of this watch only seem to hammer home that point:

 - Hamilton H40 Automatic Movement – 80 hours power reserve, day/date, 3Hz (21,600 bph)